RTL (Hungarian TV channel): Editorial stance

 RTL Klub has been critical of the Fidesz-KDNP government since it was sworn in to power in 2010.
 It is one of a small number of TV stations critical of it, including competitors ATV and N1 TV.
 The station began to have a serious impasse with the government in 2014, when such coalition announced the proposal of an advertising tax of up to 50% of the advertising revenue of any commercial TV station in Hungary.
 Many political opponents denounced that such law was targeted directly to the RTL stations, and, specially, RTL Klub.
 The station reacted by including, in its main news, more political stories, often very critical of Viktor Orbán and the right-wing coalition.
 RTL Group even threatened to sue the government in front of the International Court of Justice.

-This led to an increasing menacing rhetoric between both sides, until such dispute was resolved in early 2015, when the government toned down its rhetoric and cancelled the controversial tax proposal, mainly due to pressure from European Union, German and Luxembourgian politicians and government officials.
+This led to an increasing menacing rhetoric between both sides, until such dispute was resolved in early 2015, when the government toned down its rhetoric and cancelled the controversial tax proposal, mainly due to pressure from European Union, German and Luxembourgish politicians and government officials.
 This resulted on the dismissal of longtime group CEO Dirk Gerkens, which was eventually snapped by its biggest competitor (and pro-government station) TV2.
-In order to protect the station's independence from the Orbán government, RTL Group moved the licenses of its Hungarian pay-TV stations to the Luxembourgian media watchdog, like most of its sister European TV ventures.
+In order to protect the station's independence from the Orbán government, RTL Group moved the licenses of its Hungarian pay-TV stations to the Luxembourgish media watchdog, like most of its sister European TV ventures.
 RTL Klub is still broadcast under a license from the NMHH media council.

 Although the station is still critical of the Fidesz-KDNP coalition, it has since toned down its aggressive rhetoric, but, at the same time, it has beefed up its informational programming, by adding more analytic and debate shows, including the debate show Magyarul Balóval (Baló's Hungary), hosted by former MTV political analyst and academic lecturer György Baló, which debuted in February 2015, and aired for four years until suddenly ending in early 2019, in an amicable decision related to György's need to undergo medical treatment for pancreatic cancer, to which he would succumb in March.
 The show was also accused of being unfavourable towards Orbán and his government, but it has been praised for inviting a diversity of representatives from political parties across the National Assembly.
 Its daily news broadcast has also received more praise and higher ratings due to its fact-based, but critical reporting on the government actions, alongside balancing the content focus of the station's newscast, often tabloid- and infotainment-skewed, as well as an improved on-air design.
 The station also made some international headlines when an interview made by the Financial Times to Hungarian-American billionaire investor George Soros, which has been falsely accused of corruption and antisemitism by the coalition government, was translated and portions of it broadcast on an edition of the main evening news in November 2017.